rehierl/node-tree-outliner/2-tree-of-nodes/2-5-hierarchy-of-sets.md

 **CLARIFICATION**
-The set of sets (H0), that holds all the inner and all the outer sets of all of the nodes within a node tree, represents a hierarchy of sets.
+The set of sets (H0), that holds all the inner and all the outer sets of all of the nodes within a tree, represents a hierarchy of sets.

 That is, the set of sets is consistent with the `subset-of` operator because there are no two sets that overlap each other.
 For each pair of sets, it can